andygeers/DualMarchingCuboids/README.md

 The other main problem with the octree approach is the issue of so-called "cracks" that occur when a low resolution cell (which has been merged) neighbours a high resolution cell (which has not been merged).
 The original paper uses a form of "crack patching" that attempts to disguise the gaps by moving the higher resolution vertices to line up with the lower resolution edges.
 However, whilst this might *look* visually correct, it is of no value for our key requirement of water-tightness, since the crack is not actually joined up in any meaningful way.
 Other approaches involve filling the gap with additional triangles, but this still requires extra effort and is rather unsightly.

+**The truth is that octrees are just one possible scheme for merging cells**, although there seems to be very little published literature exploring alternative approaches.

 ### Surface Tracking

 The authors of Octree-Based Decimation of Marching Cubes downplay this as a mere aside, but another key concept that they introduce is the notion of "surface tracking".
 They make the observation that if the surface is continuous, from key "seed" cells you can just track the surface into neighbouring cells, remembering which cells you have visited previously, and very efficiently visit every non-null cell without having to examine any of the dead space around it at all.
 Since you know which edges the surface intersects for each Marching Cubes case, from that you can easily deduce which faces to track through.